firstred/postnl-api-php/docs/overview.rst

 2. The library is meant to be lean, fast and sticks to the standards of the SOAP API.
 This means that not every feature request can be accepted.
 When in doubt, please open an issue first.
 3. The PostNL library has a minimum PHP version requirement of PHP 5.6.
-Pull requests must not require a PHP version greater than PHP 5.6.
+Pull requests must not require a PHP version lower than PHP 5.6.
 4. All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.